What is customer lifecycle management?

 Intent signals: Real-time buyer research activity and topic engagement

-AI-powered scoring: Predictive models that surface accounts most likely to convert
+GTM Context Graph scoring: Predictive models that surface accounts most likely to convert, built on ZoomInfo's intelligence layer that processes 1.5B+ data points daily

 How ZoomInfo helps: We continuously update firmographic, technographic, intent, and behavioral data through contact and company search, data enrichment, and ICP modeling.
 Advanced filters and dynamic lists turn raw data into intelligent, actionable segments.